Lattice (order): Distributivity

 A lattice that satisfies the first or, equivalently (as it turns out), the second axiom, is called a distributive lattice.

 The only non-distributive lattices with fewer than 6 elements are called M3 and N5; they are shown in Pictures 10 and 11, respectively.
-A lattice is distributive if and only if it doesn't have a sublattice isomorphic to M3 or N5.
+A lattice is distributive if and only if it does not have a sublattice isomorphic to M3 or N5.
 Each distributive lattice is isomorphic to a lattice of sets (with union and intersection as join and meet, respectively).

 For an overview of stronger notions of distributivity that are appropriate for complete lattices and that are used to define more special classes of lattices such as frames and completely distributive lattices, see distributivity in order theory.

 Modularity

 For some applications the distributivity condition is too strong, and the following weaker property is often useful.
 A lattice $(L, \vee, \wedge)$ is modular if, for all elements $a, b, c \in L,$ the following identity holds: